l-j-kim/bimm143_github/README.md

 # BIMM 143
-My classwork from BIMM143 S25 at UCSD.
+My classwork from BIMM143 S25 at UC San Diego.